multiversx/mx-docs/docs/developers/developer-reference/smart-contract-developer-best-practices.md

 As you can see, that endpoint is very hard to work with.
 All arguments have to be passed into this big chunk, with nested encoding, which also adds additional lengths for the `TokenIdentifier` (i.e. the 0000000c in front, which is length 12) and for `BigUint` (i.e. the length in bytes).

-For the `ManagedValueEncoded` approach, this endpoint is a lot easier to use.
+For the `MultiValueEncoded` approach, this endpoint is a lot easier to use.
 For the same arguments, the call data looks like this:
 `myVarArgsEndpoint@544f4b454e2d313233343536@05@64@544f4b454e2d313233343536@0a@01f4`

 The call data is a lot shorter, and it's much more readable, and as we use top-encoding instead of nested-encoding, there's no need for lengths either.